Alternator won't charge battery?

 • 1 POST

 I have a 1995 Ford contour.
 I havent had a problem out of this car, until now.
 I was driving and pulled into a gas stion, where my car then slowly died down; first the radio went off, then the car cut off, and would not start up again.
 I got a jump start and drove it about a half mile and it died again.
-I took the altenator to auto zone to have it checked, the results were good on the altenator, I also replaced the battery.
-But for some reason the battery is not being charged.
-What else could it be, if the altenator and the battery are good.
+I took the altenator to auto zone to have it checked, the results were good on the altenator, I also replaced the battery. but for some reason the battery is not being charged. what else could it be, if the altenator and the battery are good.

-Friday, September 11th, 2020 AT 1:45 PM (Merged)
+Sep 11, 2020 at 1:45 PM (Merged)

 RASMATAZ